 Hardwood is formally defined as a collective term for all sorts of wood with a gross density of 0.55 g/cm³ (based on dried condition).
 Well-known representatives for European hardwood are e.g. beech, oak and ash trees.
 The actual type of tree chosen depends on the availability of the raw material.
 At the moment we often use a sort of wood called “Meranti” (other names: “Seraya” or “Balau”).
 In order to be deliverable we always have a certain amount of raw material on stock.

-- Due to the high ratio of tannic acid the oak is extremely sensitive towards the contact with iron particles.
-The surface can partly turn black-grey The surface may then turn black-grey
+- Due to its particularly high tannic acid content, oak is very susceptible to contact with iron particles.
+The surface may then turn black-grey

-“100% hardwood (certificate), quality category 1, few embeddings due to branches, kiln-dried with residual moisture below 20%.
+“100% hardwood with certificate, grade 1, low knot, chamber dried with residual moisture below 20%.
 Surface area planed and sanded on all sides, all edges chamfered 3 x 45°.
 Surface sliqutly oiled.”